linrunner/tlp-doc/settings/bc-vendors.rst

        | Special:
        | 0 - threshold off
        | 100 - hardware default
-   * - **Notes**
+   * - **Specifics**
-     - Some ASUS laptops silently ignore stop threshold values other than 40, 60 or 80.
+     - | Some ASUS laptops silently ignore stop threshold values other than 40, 60 or 80.
          Please check if your configuration works as expected.
+       | When powering on, ASUS laptops reset the charge thresholds.
+TLP
+         restores them on boot, but due to the hardware's behaviour, there is a short time window where the thresholds do not take effect.

 .. rubric:: Sample configuration